hailex42/configure-ad/README.md

 <p>
+  Login Attempt

       -Log into DC-1 as jane_admin
       -Select a previously created user account.
       -Attempt to log into client-1 with the user account -Try to login 10 times with an incorrect password.

 Configuring Group Policy for Lockout Threshold

       - In the Domain controller, right click start and select run
       - Type gpmc.msc> enter
       - This opens the Group Policy Management Console
       - Go to domains>(your domain)>right click default domain policy> edit
       - In default domain policy> Computer Configuration> Policies> Windows Settings> Security Settings> Account Policy> Account lockout Policy
       -Set the Account Lockout Threshold in Group Policy to 5 failed attempts.
       -Attempt to log in 6 times with an incorrect password.

 Verify that the account is locked out in Active Directory.

-Unlock the account, reset the password, and attempt to log in successfully. </p></br>
+Unlock the account, reset the password, and attempt to log in successfully. </p> </br>